 Innovative strategies for managing risk and enhancing investment returns—that’s what Calamos Investments has offered investment professionals since 1977.

-In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrates its 30th year as a bond portfolio diversifier.
+In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrated its 30th year as a bond portfolio diversifier.
 We attribute Calamos’ overall growth in liquid alternatives’ assets under management to broadening platform availability, growing investment professional support and—most important—our funds’ continued performance as expected.
 We are committed to demonstrating the contribution that can be made by allocating up to 20% of clients’ portfolios to alternatives.